edersohe/restor/README.md

 | {prefix}/:id/delete | POST   | delete | X     |      |
 | {prefix}/:id        | DELETE | delete |       |      |

-> {prefix} should be "/animal", "/person", "/job" or any prefix that describe your route
+> {prefix} should be "/animal", "/person", "/job" or any prefix that describe your resource route

 ### Example